Journey through Italy: Milan to the Amalfi Coast

 Included meal: Welcome dinner

 Welcome to Italy!
-Meet your Tour Director and fellow travelers at a welcome dinner this evening.
+Transfer to your hotel and take some time to settle in.
+Tonight, you’ll meet your Tour Director and fellow travelers at a welcome dinner, served with beer or wine.

 Day 3: Sightseeing tour of Milan